 Experimentation in Music & the Arts

-Nu Muse, expected to draw as many as 3,000 to Nashua’s Historic Downtown in its inaugural year, will bring a day-long music festival featuring an eclectic array of what the national music scene has to offer.
+Nu Muse, expected to draw as many as 5,000 to Nashua’s Historic Downtown in its second year, will bring a day-long music festival featuring an eclectic array of what the national music scene has to offer.
 The unique festival will also feature the roll out of the Nashua Street Pianos, City Arts Nashua’s Comeback Kitchen Table public art installation, street performers, an arts and artisans market, food trucks and more!
 This event is free and open to the public!

-The Nu Muse Lineup:
+Nu Muse 2018 Lineup:

 NU MUSE STAGE

 HOUSE OF WATERS | AVA LUNA | THE GO ROUNDS